ChaosDynamix/Arcadia/guide/system/initialization.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to setup the initialization configuration of the system using initial ramdisk images and the systemd boot manager.
+This page describes how to generate the initial ramdisk images and configure the systemd boot manager for UEFI and the Intel microcode.
 {: .fs-5 .fw-300}

 ## Table of contents